-Image: Fancycrave - The Nomadic Jellyfish enjoys warm water.
+Image: Fancycrave - The Nomadic Jellyfish enjoys Israel's warm waters.
 Common in the Indian Ocean, the Nomadic Jellyfish migrated through the Suez Canal to the Mediterranean Sea in the 1970's

-Jellyfish sightings been reported along Israel's entire coastline.
+Jellyfish sightings been reported along Israel's southern coastline.

 The Israel Oceanographic & Limnological Center is responsible for informing the public of jellyfish activity along Israel's shoreline.
 Summer swarms of jellyfish, like the Nomadic Jellyfish (Rhopilema nomadica)are often spread along Israel's coastline; from Ashkelon to Nahariya.
 In the summer months, jellyfish stings are regularly reported on the southern, central and on the northern beaches of Israel, where bathers describe “stinging waters” nearshore.
 Offshore jellyfish clusters can reach a size of 300-400m.

 One of the most common species in the Gulf of Eilat is the Golden Moon jellyfish – Aurelia – which arrive in Eilat during the spring season in gigantic swarms